CoderKidKumar/NKumar-coder21/README.md

 - 👋 Hi, I’m @NKumar-coder21 (Nathaniel Kumar)
 - 👀 I’m interested in software development, especially full-stack web development
-- 🌱 I’m currently learning computer programming at Grand Canyon University online
+- 🌱 I’m currently learning and earning a BS degree for Computer programming at Grand Canyon University *(online)*
 - 💞️ I’m looking to collaborate on starting an internship or a entry level position
+- 🎨 I am very creative in everything I do, so if you like creativity and finding some fresh ideas, I can help

+- 💻 **What I am doing now?** Learning and working on some individual projects that build my skills even more!

 - 📫 You can contact me using the info on my resume

 <!---